Mekong Adventure – Laos, North to South

-Some of Southeast Asia’s most remote and unspoilt areas with some of it's most sublime scenery and spectacular sights
+Explore some of Southeast Asia’s most remote and unspoilt regions and discover some of it's most sublime scenery and spectacular sights

-A comprehensive Laos tour - from north to south
+A comprehensive Laos tour - from the far north to far south

 Our Laos tour, Mekong Adventure, follows one of the world’s greatest rivers through the heart of Indochina.
 Beginning in the historic and picturesque town of Luang Prabang, nestled in the mountains of the far north of Laos, we’ll travel, via the enigmatic Plain of Jars, to the modern-day, riverside capital Vientiane.